OpenZeppelin/openzeppelin-contracts/.changeset/unlucky-beans-obey.md

 'openzeppelin-solidity': patch
 ---

-`ERC2771Context`: Returns the forwarder address whenever `msg.data.length` is not appended with an address (i.e. length is less than 20 bytes).
+`ERC2771Context`: Return the forwarder address whenever `msg.data.length` is not appended with the request signer address (i.e. length is less than 20 bytes).